-The National Mediation Board (NMB) presents its justification supporting the Fiscal Year (FY) 2022 budget request of \$14,542,000.
-The agency believes the requested level is necessary for the Board to operate efficiently while not impeding the ability to successfully accomplish its statutory mission.
+The National Mediation Board (NMB) presents its justification supporting the Fiscal Year (FY) 2023 budget request of \$15,113,000.

 The NMB is a small-micro agency (51 FTE's) with a mission to deliver critical services to approximately 150 commercial airlines and over 500 railroads and their unions.
-To fulfill our mission, the agency requests \$9,300,000 for personnel compensation and benefits.
+To fulfill our mission, the agency requests \$9,672,000 for personnel compensation and benefits.
 Included in this amount is \$1,200,000 for referees who conduct statutory arbitration of minor disputes in the railroad industry.
 This level of funding will ensure that the NMB can maintain its obligations for arbitration under the Railway Labor Act (RLA), and remain in compliance with prior audits and Government Accountability Office (GAO) decisions regarding how we must account for the cost of cases once they are assigned to a referee.
-The remaining \$5,242,000 includes the \$400,000 set aside for the Presidential Emergency Boards (PEB) and all the remaining object classifications for NMB operations.
+The remaining \$5,441,000 includes the \$400,000 set aside for the Presidential Emergency Boards (PEB) and all the remaining object classifications for NMB operations.

-The NMB continues to address previous year findings by recent GAO reports regarding NMB's information security and privacy policies, including Cloud services.
-The NMB has made significant progress on these findings and recommendations by GAO in FY 2020 and FY 2021, to date, including those relating to FedRAMP authorization requirements.
+In FY 2021 and FY 2022 the NMB continued to address and implement previous year findings by recent GAO reports regarding NMB's information security and privacy policies, including Cloud services, travel and telework policies, arbitration case backlog plan, audit protocols, and annual appropriation monitoring.
+The NMB has made significant progress on these findings and recommendations by GAO in FY 2021 and FY 2022 including those relating to FedRAMP authorization requirements.
 Recently, the NMB made substantial strides in better securing its information technology by taking on numerous actions to meet Federal IT security requirements and industry best practices, and bring the Agency into compliance with existing mandates.
-NMB staff upgraded legacy applications running on obsolete software, implemented agency-wide website content filtering and antiphishing, and performed patch upgrades to its systems and networks to ensure continuity of operations.
-NMB also rewrote and upgraded its legacy Arbitrator Workspace System to a FedRAMP approved Software as a Service solution which now includes multifactor authentication and a more scalable infrastructure.
+NMB staff upgraded legacy applications running on obsolete software, implemented agency-wide website content filtering and anti-phishing, and performed patch upgrades to its systems and networks to ensure continuity of NMB also rewrote and upgraded its legacy Arbitrator Workspace System to a FedRAMP approved Software as a Service solution which now includes multifactor authentication and a more scalable infrastructure.
 NMB is now in the process of deploying another FedRAMP solution to manage its endpoints and to ensure system configuration are secure and patches are up to date.
 Through these new technology upgrades NMB improved the reliability and security of its information technology to better serve the public.
+In the coming months the NMB will need to build a new comprehensive system for its' balloting process, an endeavor similar to the newly released Arbitrator Workspace System (AWS).
+Finally, in FY 2021, the NMB issued a comprehensive IT Security Policy that addressed previous GAO audit findings and brought NMB in compliance with several federal government mandates.